From 5-8th June 2017, Anglican Women Australia will hold their bi-annual State Conference, hosted by Anglican Women, Diocese of Newcastle.

 The Annual Newcastle Diocesan Anglican Women’s service on Tuesday, 6th June at 10.30 am (morning tea from 9.45), will be part of the conference.
 It is open to anyone who would like to come, at no cost.
 Bishop Peter Stuart will celebrate and Adn Sonia will preach.
 It will open with a colourful procession of symbols of the ministry of women in its many diverse ways.
 The Rt Rev’d Kay Goldsworthy, Bishop of Gippsland Diocese, will be the guest speaker following the service.

-After lunch participants of the conference will travel to The Mission to Seafarers Centre at Wickham, where they will view the facilities, hear about its ministry and enjoy afternoon tea, before returning to the conference venue at Argenton.
+After lunch we will hear from Prison Chaplain, The Revd Di Langham, then participants of the conference will travel to The Mission to Seafarers Centre at Wickham, where they will view the facilities, hear about its ministry and enjoy afternoon tea, before returning to the conference venue at Argenton.

 The cost to attend the full conference (Monday 5th to Thursday 8th June) is $275 (plus your accommodation).
 Day only: Wednesday, 9am to 5pm $50 (incl. lunch, m/ & a/teas).